rsleem/CI-CD/Labs/02 GitOps/02 Git Actions/git actions.md

   > GitHub Actions repository:  http://github.com/jporeilly/GitHub-Actions.git

+**github actions demo**
-create a new branch for the workflow: github-actions-demo
+* create a new branch for the workflow: github-actions-demo

-then add this workflow - github-actions-demo.yaml - to the github-actions-demo/.github/workflows/  directory:
+* then add this workflow - github-actions-demo.yaml - to the github-actions-demo/.github/workflows/  directory:

 ```
 name: GitHub Actions Demo